DUNE/dune-justin/docs/file_processing.md

-The wrapper job than goes through each output file, first registering it in MetaCat with dune.output_status=recorded, and then trying to upload it with the Rucio upload client API.
-If the upload appears to succeed, then the file's metadata in MetaCat is updated to set dune.output_status=uploaded.
+The wrapper job than goes through each output file, first registering it in MetaCat with dune.output_status=recorded, and then trying to upload it with justin-rucio-upload and to add it to the associated Rucio dataset and the corresponding per-RSE dataset.
+The file is then added to the associated dataset in MetaCat (but not to the per-RSE datasets in MetaCat.)
+If the upload and dataset attachments appear to succeed, then the file's metadata in MetaCat is updated to set dune.output_status=uploaded.
 Each MetaCat and Rucio operation is retried three times and three output RSEs are tried (so nine attempts for Rucio in total).